 Examples: Google Workspace, Dropbox, Slack, and Trello.

 2. Customer relationship management (CRM) Software: SaaS CRM solutions allow businesses to manage their sales pipelines, customer data, and interactions in the cloud.
 Custom CRM can provide tailored features for specific business needs.
+They simplify the CRM process cycle by bringing all customer interactions together into one seamless flow.
+Plus, as your business expands, these systems scale with you, always ready to meet the next challenge.

 Examples: Salesforce, HubSpot, and Zoho CRM.